 If you’re looking to connect to a remote system over TCP, it would seem most useful to actually do your testing using TCP.
 This is relatively simple but I do find (very often) that the tools needed aren’t always included in many systems.
 Here are the two tools that I recommend for initial TCP troubleshooting:

-• netcat (called nc or ncat on several systems) - This tool is extremely useful for doing the initial/direct connectivity testing for TCP.
+on several systems) - This tool is extremely useful for doing the initial/direct connectivity testing for TCP.- Think of this as the TCP-equivalent of using

-• tcptraceroute (use tracetcp on Windows) - This tool is useful for determining how a connection routes (or fails) via TCP.
+on Windows) - This tool is useful for determining how a connection routes (or fails) via TCP.- Think of this as the TCP-equivalent of using

 We can revise the scenario that I used as an example in the previous section to use these methods so that we take an informed approach to what we’re doing.
 Here’s a revision on the steps:

-1. I would like to RDP into a remote system at 192.168.41.55.
+- I would like to RDP into a remote system at 192.168.41.55.
 I try the RDP client of my choice and it fails (we’ll ignore why it fails right now because that’s what most people do).

-1. If I had actually received a rejection (connection refused), that would tell me that the machine or something in the path is actively refusing my connection.
+.
+I get no response (connection timed out).
+This tells me that this port is unavailable to me (my traffic is being dropped somewhere along the line).- If I had actually received a rejection (connection refused), that would tell me that the machine or something in the path is actively refusing my connection.

-3. Since I know this machine is at a remote site, I would run tcptraceroute 192.168.41.55 3389.
+.
 I’m able to see that we hit the router at the remote site but the traffic stops there.

 I’m now at a point where I have practical information about the situation:

-• I can reach the remote site with my TCP traffic but only get as far as the router.
+- I can reach the remote site with my TCP traffic but only get as far as the router.

-• I know that my connectivity problem with the remote system is not in OSI Layers 5+ because I’m still stuck in Layer 4.
+- I know that my connectivity problem with the remote system is not in OSI Layers 5+ because I’m still stuck in Layer 4.

-• I am reasonably confident that there are no issues on my side in connecting to the remote system.
+- I am reasonably confident that there are no issues on my side in connecting to the remote system.

 I’m now prepared knowing that I need to request assistance on the remote side and have the ability to determine if a change is made that improves conditions.
 Even if an improvement is made here, I still have the opportunity to experience a Layer 5+ issue but I can identify this easily and know it’s not part of the Layer <5 transport to the system.
 I’m now informed and better-aligned to provide guidance on this problem.